shikhars/testimonial-grid/README.md

-# testimonial-grid
 # Frontend Mentor - Testimonial Grid Section

 This is a solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.